-- Be sure to read all the pages before attempting to make a lanyard! - This design is made with five (5) feet of 550 paracord - Keep your cord stretched out to your sides and do not let them hang straight down. - Do not over tighten.
+- Be sure to read all of the pages before attempting to make a lanyard! - This design is made with five (5) feet of 550 paracord - When cutting your cord, be sure to seal the ends as you cut it so that the inner cords are sealed inside.
+To seal them, use a lighter or other flame to heat the ends until they melt and then squeeze the ends with plyers.
+DO NOT CREATE A HUGE BALL OF MELTED CORD! - Keep your cord stretched out to your sides and do not let them hang straight down. - Do not over tighten.
 You do not need to pull as hard as you physically can to make a lanyard.
 In fact, if you pull too hard, it will make the lanyard very difficult to deploy.
 A simple tug when you tighten the outer loop is sufficient. - Once the outer loop is tightened, gently pull on the loop you just made, and it will tighten up the look of the lanyard - Keep your loops no bigger than 1" (It should just fit over the tip of your thumb).
 This will make creating the lanyard a lot simpler than if you make huge loops. - Do not turn the lanyard as you are making it, or the pattern will not be created.
 You should keep the lanyard facing the same way as when you started. - ALWAYS insert your next loop from the front and not the back!
 Once again, you will not create the pattern correctly if you insert the loop from the back.